The Kat: Professional wrestling career

-Early career (1998-1999)
+Early career (1998–1999)

 Carter was introduced to professional wrestling by her then-partner, Jerry Lawler.
 She made her wrestling debut on April 18, 1998 in Jonesboro, Arkansas for Power Pro Wrestling.

 World Wrestling Federation (1999–2001)

 Alliance with Chyna; Women's Champion (1999–2000)

-Carter first appeared on World Wrestling Federation (WWF)'s flagship program, Raw is War, in August 1999.
+Carter first appeared on World Wrestling Federation (WWF)'s flagship program, Raw is War, on August 23, 1999.
 She debuted as Miss Kitty, an assistant to Debra, appointed to her by Jeff Jarrett, whom Debra managed.
 The partnership ended when Jarrett left the company after losing the Intercontinental Championship to Chyna at No Mercy.
 Because Jarrett was departing the company after the match, Miss Kitty began managing Chyna, and then started dressing in 'Chyna-like' clothing and wearing a black wig.

 At Armageddon in December 1999, Miss Kitty won her only WWF Women's Championship in a Four Corners Evening Gown Pool match by defeating then-champion Ivory, Jacqueline, and Barbara "BB" Bush by stripping them of their gowns.
 The special guest referees were The Fabulous Moolah and Mae Young.
 After the match, Miss Kitty stripped out of her dress in celebration and quickly flashed the crowd her breasts.
 The following evening, she announced before successfully defending her title in a thong in a Chocolate Pudding Match against Tori that she was changing her name to The Kat.
 The Kat then appeared at the Royal Rumble in the 'Miss Royal Rumble Swimsuit Contest', where she appeared in a bikini made out of bubble wrap.
 The contest, however, was won by Mae Young.
 She lost the Championship on the January 31 edition of Raw to Hervina in a Lumberjill Snowbunny match, a match that took place in a snow filled pool surrounded by female wrestlers whose purpose was to keep The Kat and Hervina from leaving the pool.